 If your self-contained meter is being utilized as the AC disconnect switch, the meter must be accessible at all times.
 It cannot be located within a residence or garage.

-For more information regarding Interconnection Applications, Electrical Standards, and Permission to Operate, please call our Net Energy Metering department at 858-636-5585 or an email to email@example.com.
+There is more information regarding Interconnection Applications, Electrical Standards, and Permission to Operate on our website.
+You may also call us at 1-800-411-7343 or email our Net Energy Metering department at [email protected].